Superstring Perturbation Theory Revisited: A Measure On Moduli Space

 Similarly, for open strings, it is, roughly speaking, equivalent to insert an unintegrated vertex operator $\U=cU$ or an integrated vertex operator $\oint_{\partial \Sigma}U$.
 Here $U$ is integrated over the boundary of $\Sigma$ or a component thereof (if several open-string vertex operators are inserted on the same boundary component, then as usual one can fix their cyclic order).

-The formalism based on unintegrated vertex operators is always correct when used in conjunction with the Deligne-Mumford compactification of the moduli space of Riemann surfaces or super Riemann surfaces (see, for example, section 6 of \cite{Wittentwo} for an introduction to this compactification) and with an appropriate infrared regulator.
+The formalism based on unintegrated vertex operators is always correct when used in conjunction with the Deligne-Mumford compactification of the moduli space of Riemann surfaces or super Riemann surfaces\footnote{The Deligne-Mumford compactification for super Riemann surfaces was constructed by Deligne in the 1980's \cite{Deligne}.
+This work is unfortunately unpublished, but has been presented in a series of lectures \cite{DeligneLectures}.
+An introduction to the Deligne-Mumford compactification can be found, for example, in section 6 of \cite{Wittentwo}.} and with an appropriate infrared regulator.
 To make this clear is one of the main goals of the present paper.

 By contrast, relying on integrated vertex operators, though extremely useful in practice, will run into trouble for certain questions involving behavior at exceptional momenta, including but not limited to questions about mass renormalization and massless tadpoles.
 (For some examples, see \cite{DIS,ADS,GrSe}; the relevant models were studied at the level of low energy effective field theory in \cite{DSW}.)
 The basic reason for this is illustrated in fig. \ref{failint}: the Deligne-Mumford compactification is constructed in such a way that external vertex operators never collide, while collisions of vertex operators occur if one represents an external string state by an integrated insertion $\int_\Sigma V$ (the integral is over all of $\Sigma$ including the locations of other vertex operators).
 Accordingly, the map from integrated to unintegrated vertex operators, which we derive in section \ref{horsy}, works only over the uncompactified moduli space $\M_{\sg,\sn}$, where all punctures are distinct, and does not give a good treatment of the compactification.